ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/directives.md

 }
 ```

 Before we can use our custom directive, we need to register it to the GraphQL schema.
-When using the HotChocolate .Net template, we just go to the `ConfigureServices` method, located in the `Startup.cs` file.
+When using the HotChocolate .Net template, we just go to the `ConfigureServices` method, located in the `Startup.cs` file, and add a single line of code `AddDirectiveType<MyDirectiveType>()` to the existing GraphQL configuration.

 ```csharp
 services